Maurice Bidermann

-Maurice Bidermann, birth name Maurice Zylberberg, (4 April 1932 – 30 March 2020) was a French industrialist in the textile business, descended from Polish Jews.
+Maurice Bidermann, birth name Maurice Zylberberg, (4 April 1932 – 30 March 2020) was a Belgian industrialist in the textile business, descended from Polish Jews.

 He was a Knight of the French National Order of Merit in 1991.

 Life and career

 Bidermann was born in Anderlecht, Belgium, the son of Tauba (Rodstein) and Joseph Zylberberg, a restaurateur.
 His parents were from Poland.
 Being Jewish, he lived along with his sister Evelyne from 1941 to 1943 with a Christian family in Aix-en-Provence; while his sister Regina was hidden in a convent.
 In 1943, the German police detained him and he was sent to a clinic in Bandol due to health problems.
 In 1946, Maurice Zylberberg arrived in Paris.
 In 1948 he left Paris and voyaged to Israel and joined the Israel Defense Forces for 18 months but returned to France to work in a food factory.
 In April 1950, he entered the business of textiles and clothing of his uncle George Bidermann.
 Bidermann quickly introduced new technical manufacturing processes and personnel management revolutionizing the textile industry.
 These innovations allowed the company Bidermann to reach a production level unrivalled in Europe, paving the way for export.
 In 1966 he signed an agreement with the Soviet Union on 310,000 menswear.
 In France, the Bidermann group then had the licensing models menswear brands Yves Saint Laurent, Daniel Hechter, Daniel Cremieux and André Courrèges.
 In the United States, the Bidermann Group acquired the brands licenses for Calvin Klein sportswear men, and Ralph Lauren women's wear.
 The family business that employed 60 people in 1950 became twenty-five years later an industry group of some thirty factories employing about 18,000 people across the world (12,000 foreign and 6,000 in Europe).

 The Iraq War and new competition disrupted the growth of Bidermann Group experiencing difficulties that required it to restructure its production, both French and American.
 Maurice Bidermann preferred to save jobs and tried to revive the group through acquisitions in the 1990s including the firm's brands Burberry, Arrow and Gold Toe licenses.
 However, in 1995 Maurice Bidermann was forced to cede part of his French group to the Deveaux Group.